Chapter 2: Features of Connective and Binding Interactions

 While a bond has a lasting identity by which it differs from every other object, connectives may or may not offer distinguishable visages and may not even be distinguishable from each other since they do not exclude each other from their volumes.
 Even when visages are distinguishable, the distinction may not last since the participating objects are free to move in response to any disturbance.

-Identity is meaningful to a bond in a way that a visage is not meaningful to a connective.
+Identity is thus meaningful to a bond in a way that a visage is not meaningful to a connective.
 A bond's identity emerges with its establishment and disappears with its disruption.
 A bond's identity remains unique for the term of its existence, while a visage of a connective is ephemeral.

 By enforcing its constraint, a bond actively preserves its identity.
 As long as a bond lasts, it maintains its unique identity even in the face of external disturbance.
 As long as it is able to avoid disruption, it maintains its identity no matter how many interactions it engages in.
 Connectives do not act to maintain their visages.
 Their visages are incidental and easily changed.
 In fact, any connective having more than two objects can be arbitrarily divided into visages at the whim of an observer.